orellabac/onprem-install/docs/README.preview-single-host.md

     ```

 1. In a new terminal window, login to the docker host as the user which will run
-   the docker commands and put the **CodeStream OnPrem** installation script in
+   the docker commands and put the **CodeStream On-Prem** installation script in
    the installation directory (~/.codestream/).
     ```
     $ mkdir ~/.codestream
     $ cd ~/.codestream
     $ curl https://raw.githubusercontent.com/TeamCodeStream/onprem-install/master/install-scripts/single-host-preview-install.sh -o single-host-preview-install.sh
     $ chmod +x single-host-preview-install.sh
-    ```

-1. If you want to run the **BETA** version of On-Prem, execute this command.
-You
-   should not do this unless you are working closely with CodeStream support.
-The
-   beta docker images are unsupported.
-    ```
-    $ echo beta > ~/.codestream/release
     ```

 1. Run the script to create a base configuration.
 It's interactive.
 Once this